Early Enrollment Program

 Students must submit an official RIC transcript to any college to which they apply whether or not they desire or expect transfer credit (except those students who plan to attend Rhode Island College).Rhode Island College should be listed on college applications as the institution from which the student will (or has) earned college credit.
 This not only enhances the student's application, but is also helpful for advisement purposes if the student attends a college orientation prior to EEP grades being posted.

 Colleges and universities expect an official transcript before the start of the student's first semester.
 EEP grades are normally processed and posted on RIC transcripts by July.
 Transcripts will be sent as soon as they are available.
-EEP students who choose to attend Rhode Island College need not request a transcript as long as they list the college on their application for admission.
+EEP students who choose to attend Rhode Island College do not need to request a transcript, as long as they list the college on their application for admission.

 EEP Scholarships